JamesThreadgill97/The-Undefinable-Project/README.md

 2. You can play it locally on your machine,
     1. Download the files
     2. Click on the index.html file in the front-end folder
-    3. Select the Go Live button if you have the Live Server Extentiion installed on VS Code or you can drag and drop the index.html into your browser
+    3. Select the Go Live button if you have the Live Server Extension installed on VS Code or you can drag and drop the index.html into your browser